JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-In a multi-platform Module platform-specific code is located in the folders with `@platform`-qualifier:
+In a multi-platform module platform-specific code is located in the folders with `@platform`-qualifier:
 ```
 |-src/             # common code
 |  |-main.kt